 This happens often enough that many providers have just given up and dropped their access to the streaming giant.

-Other admirable features offered by ExpressVPN include 24/7 customer support, fast connections, top-notch app support, widespread global server coverage, and a 30-day money-back guarantee.
-(For a full review of ExpressVPN, click here.)
+NordVPN offers 24/7 customer support, excellent online security and privacy protections, fast connections, top-notch app support, widespread global server coverage, and a 30-day money-back guarantee.
+(For a full review of NordVPN, click here.)

 Fast Connection Speeds

-No matter which device you enjoy Netflix on, there’s an excellent chance that ExpressVPN has an app to keep your streaming undercover.
-App support for all major platforms is available.
+No matter which device you enjoy Netflix on, there’s an excellent chance that NordVPN has an app to keep your streaming undercover.
+App support for Android, Android TV, iOS, macOS (with native M1/M2 Mac support), Windows, and Linux devices is available.
+Chrome, Edge, and Firefox browser extensions are also available, as is comprehensive router support.

 Don’t worry, the company doesn’t blow all that money on Christmas lights to communicate with their missing son.
 Instead, they re-invest a fair amount of that money back into their services.

-If you don’t like committing for a year, you can always opt for the $12.95 month-to-month plan.
-Either way, you’re covered by the ExpressVPN 30-day money-back guarantee.
+If you don’t like committing for one or two years, you can always opt for the month-to-month plan.
+Either way, you’re covered by the NordVPN 30-day money-back guarantee.

-No matter the issue, you’ll find ExpressVPN’s customer support folk are responsive and ready to help.
+No matter the issue, you’ll find NordVPN’s customer support folk are responsive and ready to help.
 24/7 live support chat is always available.

 I’ve found that the provider responds promptly when informed of blocked servers, quickly adding new servers and IP addresses.